SIUE-ITS/cluster-docs/docs/user_guides/renewing-allocations.md

 ### Policies for storage

 SIUE provides each PI with up to 1 TB of storage across projects for free.
 1 TB is the default minimum allocation per project.
 Storage allocations must be renewed each year, just like campus cluster allocations.

-If you purchase additional storage, your allocation expires when the warranty on the storage expires.
-Before this date, SIUE will purchase a new storage solution and you will have an opportunity to purchase storage on that system.
-If you decide not to do that, you will need to remove your data off SIUE's network before the old system is retired.
-We will provide plenty of notice before this occurs.

 ### What happens if the allocation expires?